NXXR/Master-Thesis/literature/papers/Factors Associated With Virtual Reality Sickness in Head-Mounted Displays A Systematic Review and Meta-Analysis.md

 - new, high-quality stereoscopic HMDs are capable of simulating the visual and spacial properties, but still fall short in replicating how humans see and perceive depth under natural viewing conditions
 - locomotion type significantly influences SSQ scores
-  - controller-based movement has highest total SSQ mean (*M* = 32.55)
+  - controller-based movement has the highest total SSQ mean (*M* = 32.55)
-  - nausea and oculomoteor subscale scores higher when stationary as opposed to controller-based moving or walking
+  - nausea and oculomotor subscale scores higher when stationary as opposed to controller-based moving or walking
   - difference between total scores and subscales may result from certain methods of locomotion having a greater impact on specific symptoms depending on type (e.g. being stationary causes a higher conflict in virtual environments where there is movement and thus lead to an increase of nausea symptoms)
     - other research also indicates a reduction in symptoms when user initiated movement is matched to the environment
 - nausea and disorientation subscale scores were lower in studies with exposure times of <10 min compared to >=10 min
   - exposure times of >=20 min had lower scores than exposure times >=10, which may suggest some sort of accommodation
-  - but exposure times of >=10 min also had the highest percentage of gaming content (62%), while the longest exposure times were using minimalist or scenic content
+  - exposure times of >=10 min also had the highest percentage of gaming content (62%), while the longest exposure times were using minimalist or scenic content

 ## Problems with current studies